CGI to release fourth quarter and fiscal 2022 results on November 9

 cgi.com/newsroom

 MONTRÉAL, Nov.
-2, 2022 /PRNewswire/ - CGI GIB GIB will release results for its fourth quarter and fiscal year 2022, ended September 30, 2022, on Wednesday, November 9, 2022 before the markets open.
+2, 2022 /CNW Telbec/ - CGI GIB GIB will release results for its fourth quarter and fiscal year 2022, ended September 30, 2022, on Wednesday, November 9, 2022 before the markets open.
 Management will host a conference call to discuss results and answer questions at 9:00 a.m.
 (EST).

 |